 Boys’ Rannoch Jacket – £50

-Beanie Boy needed a mid-range jacket, one that wasn’t too heavy but still had some warmth and weather protection to it so when looking at the Berghaus boy’s range the Rannoch stood out as the one for him.
-The Rannoch has a waterproof exterior with synthetic insulation, the polyester wadding traps and retains warmth close the body.
-Beanie Boy loves the red zippers as this is his favourite colour and zips right up to cover his mouth which he thinks is great because he says it keeps him much warmer AND it holds his hood up when it’s windy.
-The polyamide exterior is built for the outdoor life and can withstand our accident-prone little chap, he has certainly put it through its paces and it’s still looking as good as the day we unwrapped it.
+Beanie Boy needed a mid-range jacket, one that wasn’t too heavy but still had some warmth and weather protection to it, so when looking at the Berghaus boy’s range, the Rannoch stood out as the one for him.
+The Rannoch has a waterproof exterior with synthetic insulation; the polyester wadding traps and retains warmth close the body.
+Beanie Boy loves red zippers as this is his favourite colour, and they zip right up to cover his mouth, which he thinks is great because he says they keep him much warmer and hold his hood up when it’s windy.
+The polyamide exterior is built for the outdoor life and can withstand our accident-prone little chap.
+He has certainly put it through its paces, and it’s still looking as good as the day we unwrapped it.

 Boy’s Carrock Waterproof Jacket – £52

-For Jelly Bean we needed a lightweight ‘throw over’ style jacket to protect him from the wind and rain.
-He wears lots of jumpers/fleece tops and since he will still often be in the buggy on long days out he doesn’t like to wear a thick jacket as he feels a little suffocated.
-The boy’s Carrock Waterproof is rain and windproof to keep him protected from the elements whilst still giving him the freedom to move and wear light layers underneath.
+For Jelly Bean, we needed a lightweight ‘throw over’ style jacket to protect him from the wind and rain.
+He wears many jumpers/fleece tops, and since he will still often be in the buggy on long days out, he doesn’t like wearing a thick jacket as he feels a little suffocated.
+The boy’s Carrock Waterproof is rain and windproof to protect him from the elements while still allowing him to move and wear light layers underneath.
 The inner lining offers breathability so he won’t get that horrible ‘sweaty’ sensation that you can sometimes get in rain jackets on warm rainy days.
 I also like the bright colour so that he easily stands out in the crowd.

-All three jackets have light-reflective piping so that the children can still be seen in the dark which is ideal for walking home from school in the Winter months, elasticated cuffs to keep the warmth in and rear hood toggles for a personalised fit.
-Berghaus Kids have got them fully covered!
+All three jackets have light-reflective piping so that the children can still be seen in the dark, which is ideal for walking home from school in the Winter months.
+They also have elasticated cuffs to keep the warmth in and rear hood toggles for a personalised fit.
+Berghaus Kids has got them fully covered!

 DISCLAIMER: We were given the above three jackets in exchange for our honest review.
 All words, images and opinions are my own and may not be copied without my permission.
 I have not been instructed what to write.